-The EDAM Transmission Service Provider will remain the transmission service provider in accordancewith its tariff and be responsible to manage transmission sales, reservations, and schedules on its transmission system.
-The CAISO will remain the transmission service provider for transmission capacity on the CAISO Controlled Grid in accordance with the CAISO Tariff.

-33.18.1 Transmission at EDAM External Interties with the EDAM Entity and with transmission customers with transmission service contracts under the EDAM Transmission Service Provider tariff so that the EDAM Entity will have all necessary information to registers the transmission service customer’s transmission service rights at EDAM External Interties with the CAISO.
-The EDAM Entity must also ensure association of an EIM Mirror System Resource in accordance with Section 33.30.9 if the EDAM External Intertie is with an EIM Entity Balancing Authority Area.
+An EDAM Transmission Service Provider with a transmission system located within an EDAM Entity Balancing Authority Area must coordinate with the EDAM Entity and with transmission customers with transmission service contracts under the EDAM Transmission Service Provider tariff so that the transmission system is available to the Day-Ahead Market and the EDAM Entity has all necessary information to register the transmission service customer’s transmission service rights within the EDAM Entity Balancing Authority Area and at EDAM External Interties with the CAISO and other EDAM Entities as provided under the EDAM Transmission Service Provider tariff.
+The EDAM Entity must also ensure association of an EIM Mirror System Resource in accordance with Section 33.30.9 if an EDAM External Intertie is with an EIM Entity Balancing Authority Area.

 33.18.1.1 Qualification

-Transmission service that qualifies for registration includes network integration transmission service or firm and conditional firm point-to-point transmission service from: (a) a source in an EDAM Entity Balancing Authority Area to an EDAM External Intertie location, (b) an EDAM External Intertie location to a sink within the EDAM Entity Balancing Authority Area, or (c) a wheel through an EDAM Entity Balancing Authority Area from an EDAM External Intertie location to another EDAM External Intertie location.
-Internal firm and conditional firm point-to-point transmission service or network integration transmission service not associated with an EDAM External Intertie are not subject to this registration process, and will exclusively follow the EDAM Transmission Service Provider tariff with respect to administration of their rights.
+Transmission service that qualifies for registration includes network integration transmission service or firm and conditional firm point-to-point transmission service from: (a) a source in an EDAM Entity Balancing Authority Area to an EDAM External Intertie location, (b) an EDAM External Intertie location to a sink within the EDAM Entity Balancing Authority Area, (c) a wheel through an EDAM Entity Balancing Authority Area from an EDAM External Intertie location to another EDAM External Intertie location, or (d) a source to a sink within an EDAM Entity Balancing Authority Area.

 33.18.1.2 Registration